emilyjspencer/Notes/Java/README.md

 * Statically-typed object-oriented programming language
 * It is a compiled language
-* One of the most popular programming languages
 * Created in 1995 by Sun Microsystems
-* Its Virtual Machine ensures the same Java code can be run on different operating systems and platforms
+* Its Virtual Machine ensures the same Java code can be run on different operating systems and platforms, making it platform-independent
+* Architecture neutral
+* Interpreted
+* Multithreaded
+* Distributed
 * Being a statically-typed langauge - each variable/attribute's type must be declared, unlike in Ruby - which is a dynamically-typed language, and thus doesn't
 * Java is also a lower-level language than Ruby and thus is more verbose; it takes more lines of code to achieve the same functionality in Java than it does in Ruby
 * A common IDE is IntelliJ